droberts215/bookapp/README.md

 Reading a book before bedtime is a common practice for both children and adults.
 Having spent many nights wondering which book to pick next in my child's "read it again" rotation, I began thinking of a way to log reading history and run simple analytics on the data to tell me which books were being favored over others.
 Upon completion, I plan to load this onto a small AWS Lightsail instance and use it as a personal utility app.

 ## Technologies
+* MongoDB - version 4.2.8
+* Express - version 4.17.1
+* Angular - version 10.0.4
 * Node.js - version 12.8.3
-* MongoDB - version 4.2.8
-* NPM - version 6.14.6
-* Software dependencies listed in package.json
+* Software dependencies listed in package.json and client/package.json

 ## Setup
 Coming soon!